This post may contain affiliate links. Please read our disclosure policy.

 - ยฝ cup (100 g) granulated sugar

-- 3 tablespoons (22 g) confectionersโ sugar
+- 3 tablespoons (22 g) confectionersโ sugar, or powdered sugar

-- 8 tablespoons (112 g) unsalted butter at room temperature
+- 8 tablespoons (112 g) unsalted butter, at soft room temperature (about 70ยฐF)

-- 1 (50 g (weighed out of shell)) egg at room temperature, beaten
+- 1 (50 g (weighed out of shell)) egg, at room temperature, beaten

 - 1 teaspoon pure vanilla extract

-For the frosting (see recipe notes for alternative)
+For the frosting

-- 10 tablespoons (140 g) unsalted butter at room temperature
+- 10 tablespoons (140 g) unsalted butter, at room temperature

 - ยผ cup (2 fluid ounces) milk, at room temperature